Diversity at TU is broadly defined to include: race, ethnicity, country of origin,

 Undocumented, Immigrant and DACA Students

-Towson University is committed to its undocumented, immigrant, and DACA students and
+TU is committed to its undocumented, immigrant, and DACA students and has dedicated

-has dedicated itself to ensuring all members of the TU community can thrive and achieve
+itself to ensuring all members of the TU community can thrive and achieve their potential.

 President's Statement regarding DACA Students

 Gender-Inclusive Housing (GIH) is a voluntary housing option where students can be assigned to live in the